The Graph Cut Kernel for Ranked Data: Introduction

 Ranked data, despite being high dimensional, is structured, and being able to compute similarities suffices in many applications.
 For example, in recommender systems, the similarity of two users based on their preferences is vital to propose algorithms that provide recommendations to them.
 For this reason, kernels, which can be viewed as measures of similarities, are particularly well suited to model ranked data.

-The application of kernels to ranked data started with the diffusion kernel \citep{kondor2002diffusion}.
-However, the diffusion kernel is prohibitively expensive to compute in real-world settings as its time complexity scales exponentially with the number of objects. \cite{jiao2015kendall} proposed the Kendall and Mallows kernels, which are based on the Kendall distance for rankings \citep{kendall1948rank}, and a tractable algorithm to calculate them.
-These kernels correspond to the linear kernel and the squared exponential kernel on the symmetric group \citep{diaconis1988group}, which is a particular space in which rankings are viewed as permutations.
+The first application of kernels to ranked data is the diffusion kernel \citep{kondor2002diffusion}.
+However, the diffusion kernel is prohibitively expensive to compute in real-world settings as its time complexity scales exponentially with the number of objects. \cite{jiao2015kendall} propose the Kendall and Mallows kernels, which are based on the Kendall distance for rankings \citep{kendall1948rank}, and a tractable algorithm to calculate them.
+These kernels correspond to the linear kernel and the squared exponential kernel on the symmetric group \citep{diaconis1988group}, which is the space yielded by interpreting rankings as permutations.
 For a set of $n$ objects, the time complexity for both kernels is $n\log n$ for full rankings.
-In the specific case of the Kendall kernel, the algorithm can be extended to partial rankings.
-However, empirically, it is not computationally appealing for large sample sizes. \citet{jiao2018weighted} propose a weighted version of the Kendall kernel to model the different contributions of the different pairs in the rankings but the $n\log n$ time complexity algorithm is only valid for full and top-$k$ rankings.
-Finally, \cite{lomeli2019antithetic} propose a Monte Carlo kernel estimator for the Mallows kernel, which is only valid for top-$k$ rankings.
+In the specific case of the Kendall kernel, the algorithm can be extended to partial rankings. \citet{jiao2018weighted} propose a weighted version of the Kendall kernel to model the different contributions of the different pairs in the rankings but the $ O(n\log n)$ time complexity algorithm is only valid for full and top-$k$ rankings.
+Finally, \cite{lomeli2019antithetic} derive a Monte Carlo kernel estimator for the Mallows kernel for the specific case of top-$k$ rankings.
+The main challenge of applying kernel methods to ranked data is to efficiently deal with all kinds of rankings: full, top-$k$ and interleaving.
+Previous kernels for ranked data \citep{jiao2015kendall, lomeli2019antithetic} have been tailored for specific types of rankings; see \mytab{sota_kernels} for an overview of the state of the art.